marionettejs/backbone.marionette/readme.md

 * Easily modifiable: make it work with your application's specific needs
 * Reduce boilerplate for views, with specialized view types
 * Build on a modular architecture with an `Application` and modules that attach to it
-* Compose your application's visuals at runtime, with the `Region` and `Layout` objects
+* Compose your application's visuals at runtime, with the `Region` and `LayoutView` objects
 * Nested views and layouts within visual regions
-* Built-in memory management and zombie-killing in views, regions and layouts
+* Built-in memory management and zombie-killing in views, regions and layoutViews
 * Event-driven architecture with `Backbone.Wreqr.EventAggregator`
 * Flexible, "as-needed" architecture allowing you to pick and choose what you need
 * And much, much more